SietseAchterop/RtcNoordApp/README.md

 ### Boat Profile

-When the correct pieces are selected a profile is created to aid in the interpretation of the data.
+When the correct 6 pieces are selected a profile is created to aid in the interpretation of the data.
-The image shows a first version of this tab.
+The image shows this boat profile tab.

 ![Eerste](docs/BoatProfile.png)